 Better than any comments you get here is introspection into what is really important for you and your fellow travelers and do research through the Internet into how far either city caters to your requirements and desires.

 "Roma caput mundi " It is Latin, old lenguage spoken during the Roman Empire, more then 2000 years ago!
 There isn't any other place in the world where you can see more than 2000 years of history, like : Colosseo, Fori imperiali and than going through the Rinascimental era and see all wondeful buildings..
 Museums like the most important in Città del Vaticano:Cappella sistina and Italia Michelangelo's painting Giudizio Universale..
 And what about fun..
 All evenings in Rome you can seat in One of the thausend squares, have some drinks listening to good Music that someone's playing live..
 Eat the best food and have the best drink in the world and have a Spritz.. ( drink it..
 It's typical alcoolic Italian beverega be for dinner.
 And if you want some sea ..
 Near Roma you can find beautiful beaches ..
 I hope you will choose Roma..
-You will fall in love with her.. about 3 years agoAnswered by Anna via WorldNomads.com
+You will fall in love with her.. almost 4 years agoAnswered by Anna via WorldNomads.com

 I have been to both I travel to Europe every year.
 My heart belongs to Italy!
 Italy is a warm & welcoming country so very much to see, I hope every year & have been for the last 10 yrs & still love going back every yr.
 I have a friend of mine who is a Spanish professor here in TN, & have gone to Spain with him, he still has family in Alicante Spain which is a fabulous town along with Barcelona & Madrid.
-Both are great counties, but I would go to,Italy! about 3 years agoAnswered by Nancy via WorldNomads.com
+Both are great counties, but I would go to,Italy! almost 4 years agoAnswered by Nancy via WorldNomads.com

 Depends on what you're looking for.
 The highlights of Spain: the nightlife in Barcelona, the food in San Sebastian, and the beaches in southern Spain.
 The highlights of Italy - the history in Rome, the art in Florence, and the romance of Venice.
 Plus, you can't beat the Italian food.
 Both are beautiful, diverse countries that are rich in culture and history.
-I visited both in college and fell in love with Italy. about 3 years agoAnswered by Eliza via WorldNomads.com
+I visited both in college and fell in love with Italy. almost 4 years agoAnswered by Eliza via WorldNomads.com

 Like everyone says, both are amazing!
 You will not regret either choice if you have to chose one, so whichever you pick, make the most of it.
 Here is my experience in both of these cities: